joeyzheng5403/joeyzheng5403.github.io/posts/emacsim-back/index.md

 3. Then hit C-c C-e and Spacemacs will create a helm-ag-edit buffer
 4. Now you can use any command you’d normally be able to run on a buffer.
 For example, a simple Vim search and replace %s/alice/bob/g.
 5. Then hit C-c C-c to save the changes.

+## How to run an emacs lisp program in the *scratch* buffer
+1. start emacs
+2. in the scratch buffer, type:(+ 2 2)
+3. press`CTRL-X CTRL-E`
+you should get`4`in the echo area at the bottom of the screen See also the Run a Program section in An Introduction to Emacs Lisp Programming

+## Delete file in Emacs
+In Dired

+d
+Flag this file for deletion (dired-flag-file-deletion). u
+Remove the deletion flag (dired-unmark).
+DEL
+Move point to previous line and remove the deletion flag on that line (dired-unmark-backward). x
+Delete files flagged for deletion (dired-do-flagged-delete).